($447) Cost to ship a car from Philadelphia, PA to Providence, RI

 Factors affecting Philadelphia to Providence car shipping costs

-When transporting your vehicle from Philadelphia to Providence, these factors will influence the cost:
+When you’re arranging vehicle transport from Philadelphia to Providence, keep these cost factors in mind:

 Transport method